sparqling/spang/README.md

 # SPARQL-related utilities

-## Commands
+## Command-line utilities

 ### SPANG2

 [spang2](https://github.com/hchiba1/sparql-utils/tree/master/spang2)

-SPANG is now re-implemented in JavaScript, and comes with new features.
+SPANG is a commmand-line SPARQL client.
+It is now re-implemented in JavaScript, and comes with new features.

 ### SPARQL formatter